 This extends to the kills as well.
 There is very little actual blood in DEADLY FAMOUS, but that does not mean the kills are weak.
 Alan has a thing for suffocation and scenes involving plastic wrap and a particularly viscous hanging are squirm-inducing.
 Even the first killing, while showing blood, holds back on what it could be showing and uses sound instead.

 While DEADLY FAMOUS can be a little scattered and talky at times, writer/directors Jim Lane and Eric Troop deliver a well-made film with some excellent performances.
 Daniel O’Meara nails the character of Alan, obviously not all there but still able to conceal how far gone he is and what lurks under his eccentric appearance.
 As Pamela Jackie Moore really shines.
 She has talent as well as stunning looks and isn’t afraid to put those looks on full display.
 She had caught my eye in James Cullen Bressack’s Pernicious and this confirms my opinion of her.
-And I have to mention Eric Roberts (RUNAWAY TRAIN, HIDE IN THE LIGHT) who make a couple of appearances playing himself, creepy and funny in a train wreck sort of way.
+And I have to mention Eric Roberts (RUNAWAY TRAIN, HIDE IN THE LIGHT) who makes a couple of appearances playing himself, creepy and funny in a train wreck sort of way.

 Filmed in 2014 as Head Shot and released in 2016 by Indican Pictures DEADLY FAMOUS isn’t a film for everyone.
 But for those who want something besides tired serial killer cliches, this delivers.